 All extracts are taken from the “Safer Doors” book.
 Published by Geddes and Grossett.
 Copyright laws apply.

 All door supervisors will encounter aggressive behaviour at some time or another.
-People sometimes get upset when things don’t go their way, and can get very emotional when trying to put a point across during an argument.
+People sometimes get upset when things don’t go their way or are asked to do something that they believe is unnecessary, and can get very emotional when trying to put a point across during an argument.

 Rude, insulting or antagonistic behaviour towards door supervisors is a regular occurrence, and to a certain extent they have to learn to ignore it and try to find out what the real problem is.

 Occasionally, however, people exceed what is generally seen as an acceptable or understandable level of aggression, and so door supervisors then have to react in an attempt to either diffuse the situation, or to use controlling or even defensive measures against the aggressor.

 Each situation needs to be assessed on its own merits, and the door supervisor must then react according to the threat to himself and to others.

 Aggression may be defined as ‘an expression of violence or hostility, made verbally or physically by an individual in reaction to a situation’.
 Door supervisors need to be able to control their own aggression, and should certainly not adopt an aggressive attitude as a matter of course.